An-anonymous-coder/MOTP/README.md

-# RHA8
+# MOTP
-This is the GitHub repository for the RHA8 (Reversable Hash Algorithm: 8-bit) project.
+This is the GitHub repository for the MOTP (Modified One-Time Pad) project.